 Nature Programs and Retreats | US Meditation Retreat Centers | NYC Meditation Centers | Online: Worldwide Classes, Dharma Talks and App | Books | Climate Resilience and Activism | For Family/Children | Outdoor Tips

-- Awake in the Wild – nature-based mindfulness practice and mindfulness retreats led by Mark Coleman from Spirit Rock – Baja, Mexico and throughout the US
+- Awake in the Wild – Baja, Mexico and throughout the US – nature-based mindfulness practice and mindfulness retreats led by senior guiding teacher Mark Coleman from the Spirit Rock Meditation Center

 - Awake in the Wild Experience (AWE) – New York – led by Sara Overton

-- Desert Dharma – insight meditation programs and nature retreats led by guiding teacher Susie Harrington – Utah and western Colorado
+- Desert Dharma – Utah and western Colorado – Insight meditation programs and nature retreats led by guiding teacher Susie Harrington

 - Mindfulness in Organizations – Missoula, Montana – led by Christine Lustik